-Hospital Patient Experience data collected on Cal Hospital Compare is measured as an aggregate score in comparison to the aggregate score of Patient Experience for all acute care hospitals in the state of California with publicly available information.
-(1)
+Hospital Patient Experience data is measured as an aggregate score in comparison to the aggregate score of Patient Experience for all acute care hospitals in the state of California with publicly available information.

-Full Points:
+Full Points: 10 Points

-Hospital aggregate score is greater than average California hospital score \ 0.95 = 5 points.
+Hospital aggregate score is greater than average California hospital score \ 0.95 = 10 points.